samuell/awesome-scientific-go/README.md

 # Awesome Scientific Go
-Go (Golang) libraries for scientific computing
+Go (Golang) libraries for scientific computing.

+This list is focused on libraries that are not (yet) included in [Awesome Go/Science and Data Analysis](https://github.com/avelino/awesome-go#science-and-data-analysis) for one reason or another.

 ## Field-specific projects